 Reflecting these developments, an expanded view of manoeuvre is at the heart of debates on the concepts and doctrines required to fight future warfare.
 If manoeuvre is directed towards obtaining 'positions of advantage', these positions are no longer conceived of in an exclusively, or even predominantly, physical way.
-Information, electronic, and cyber manoeuvre are recognized as being increasingly central to success.52 Cyber manoeuvre, for example, entails the 'application of force to capture, disrupt, deny, degrade, destroy or manipulate computing and information resources in order to achieve a position of advantage in respect to competitors53.
-In achieving these positions of advantage, even within the non-physical domains, the emphasis is on 'rapid, focused, and unanticipated actions' as a way of shattering the adversary's cohesion.54
+Information, electronic, and cyber manoeuvre are recognized as being increasingly central to success.52 Cyber manoeuvre, for example, entails the 'application of force to capture, disrupt, deny, degrade, destroy or manipulate computing and information resources in order to achieve a position of advantage in respect to competitors.53 In achieving these positions of advantage, even within the non-physical domains, the emphasis is on 'rapid, focused, and unanticipated actions' as a way of shattering the adversary's cohesion.54

-10 John A. S. Ardis and Shima D. Keene, Maintaining Information Dominance in Complex Environments (Strategic Studies Institute, October 2018), xiii.
+(Strategic Studies Institute, October 2018), xiii.